geomagpy/MARTAS/README.md

 with the -u option.
 If you want to replace an existing martas/marcos installation and reset the contents of all configuration files then run the martas_init command with the -r option.
 By default martaa_init will create a .martas folder in the uses home directory for storing its data and configurations.
-You can change this directory by providing another path (reltive to the users homedirectory) using -d.
+You can change this directory by providing another path (relative to the users homedirectory) using -d.
 I.e. -d MARTAS will use /home/user/MARTAS as default directory.

 ### 3.2 Inputs during setup